albazahm/Programming-Language-Classifier/README.md

         pip install -r requirements.txt

 3. Place the code snippets in the [Snippets](./Snippets) folder as .txt files.
-There are 4 .txt files there as examples.
+There are .txt files there as examples.
 4. From the command line run predict.py as follows:

         python predict.py --top 3

     *the top argument is the top N predictions to display when making a prediction*

 5. Command line should print the filename and the top_n predictions for each file with their correspoding percentage for each prediction.
+The last line summarizes the time taken to make the predictions.